2021 Big South Conference women's basketball tournament

 The 2021 Big South women's basketball tournament was the postseason women's basketball tournament that ended the 2020–21 season of the Big South Conference.
 It was held March 6 through March 14, 2021, at various campus sites.
 High Point won the tournament, its first title since joining the conference, receiving an automatic bid to the NCAA tournament.

 Sites

-The first round will be played at campus sites at the home of the higher seed.
-The quarterfinals and semifinals will be played at #1 and #2 seeds.
-The championship game will be held at the home arena of the higher surviving seed.
+The first round was played at campus sites at the home of the higher seed.
+The quarterfinals and semifinals were played at #1 and #2 seeds.
+The championship game was held at the home arena of the higher surviving seed.

 Seeds

-All of the conference teams, except for Hampton and Radford, are eligible for the tournament.
-Hampton cancelled their season after going 4-11, and Radford wasn't able to have the required number of players, so they will not compete in the conference tournament.
-The top seven teams will receive a first-round bye.
+All of the conference teams, except for Hampton and Radford, were eligible for the tournament.
+Hampton cancelled their season after going 4-11, and Radford wasn't able to have the required number of players, so they would not compete in the conference tournament.
+The top seven teams received a first-round bye.
 This season, the team seeds were determined firstly by record (75%) within the conference and then by a "ranking index formula" (RIF) developed by the Big South for those teams affected by pauses in their schedules due to COVID-19 (25%).